BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Test.md

 - Element <code>summary</code>:  counts of verdicts, failures (failed verdicts), and errors (unexpected exceptions).
 - Element <code>test_method</code>:  logging for test steps and verdicts.
 (This test did nothing, so there's not much here.)
 - The last section gives the count of errors (unexpected exceptions).
 Its verdict expects the count to be 0.
-- Attribute <code>volatile</code>, seen in each <code>verdict</code> element, has to do with the Changes Report, and is of no present.
+- Attribute <code>volatile</code>, seen in each <code>verdict</code> element, has to do with the Changes Report, and is of no present interest.

 **Next** [Sections and Nesting](./Sections.md)